Funbit/ets2-telemetry-server/Readme.md

 - [Sometimes day of the week displayed in the gauge is incorrect](https://github.com/Funbit/ets2-telemetry-server/issues/6)

 ## Version history

+### 1.0.2
+- Refactored gauge screen fitting algorithm, the app should work in any browser now (including desktop)

 ### 1.0.1
 - Fixed bug with multiple network interfaces (thanks to thorerik)